NathanWS360/Analysis-of-WHO-Alcohol-Consumption-Data/README.md

 ### Overview

-This is a work-in-progress project in which we perform exploratory data analysis using the WHO's dataset recording alcohol consumption during the years 2010-2019.
+This is a project in which we perform exploratory data analysis using the WHO's dataset recording alcohol consumption during the years 2010-2019.

 alcohol_data.xlsx is an Excel spreadsheet containing the complete dataset provided by the World Health Organization.

 Interactive Alcohol Report.pbix is a PowerBI report which allows the user to view a line chart showing alcohol consumption by type over the years, as well as a pie chart showing total consumption split up by type; each chart can be filtered to a specific country by clicking that country on the map, and the pie chart can also be filtered down to a specific year by clicking the appropriate year on the line chart.

+The Output Tables folder contains a number of tables narrowed down from the full dataset using SQL queries.

+The SQL scripts folder contains SQL files containing the queries used to create the corresponding output tables.

 ### Data Source